 How to call Numpy functions depends on how you import Numpy.

-If you import Numpy with the code import numpy, then you can call Numpy functions with the prefix ‘numpy.‘ before the name of the function.
-For example, if you import Numpy with the code import numpy, then you would call Numpy random randint as numpy.random.randint().
+‘ before the name of the function.
+For example, if you import Numpy with the code import numpy

 Having said that, Numpy users very commonly use a different import syntax.

-Most of the time, Numpy users import Numpy with the code import numpy as np.
-This enables you to use the alias ‘np‘ when you call your Numpy functions.
-So if you do it this way, you would call Numpy random randint as np.random.randint().
+‘ when you call your Numpy functions.
+So if you do it this way, you would call Numpy random randint as np.random.randint()

 Again: how you import Numpy changes how you call the function!

-In the rest of this tutorial, we’ll be using the prefix np.
+In the rest of this tutorial, we’ll be using the prefix np

 So, you’ll need to import Numpy with the following code: